-BCL also offers a half-price 'Social Membership' for unlimited play in social rooms, with chosen partners and friends.
+BCL has a half-price 'Social Membership' for unlimited play in social rooms that have Audio & Video at the table, with chosen partners and friends.
 Whilst around 60% of its members are British and Acol is prevalent, all systems are catered for with members from all over the world playing 24/7.
 BCL operate a strict 'no cheating' policy with ethical behaviour embedded in the philosophy of the club.
 All reports of bad behaviour including rudeness, quitting and any unacceptable play, are fully investigated by our CTD and Ethics Consultant.

 No Fear Bridge

 For students who would like to practice their bridge, please register for a free trial with No Fear Bridge via this link.

 Pianola Play is another new way to run your club's games online.
 Currently, it's online-only but (by the time lockdown rules end) you will be able to arrange "hybrid" games that can include a mix of face-to-face and online players in the same game.
 The hybrid version is being developed in collaboration with Bridgemate and will be available to any club that uses Bridgemates - whether or not they use Pianola.

 The main benefits of Pianola Play are:

 - A simple, easy-to-use interface for both players and directors

 - No additional fees for either the club or players.
 Like all Pianola's club features, Pianola Play is included as part of the standard club subscription.
 There’s no need to buy “BBO$” or make any other payment to use the service